-M340 is quite fine particled in its natural state and takes glazes very well, producing fine homogeneous surfaces.
-It is high in silica and will craze fewer glazes porcelains.
-However crazing is possible if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or is very low in silica or alumina (little clay or silica).
-As a general rule, unbalanced glazes containing high feldspar and little kaolin or silica are usually a problem.
-For functional ware check glaze fit using a boiling water:ice water immersion test.
+M340 is high in silica and will craze fewer glazes than porcelains.
+However, crazing is possible if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or very low in SiO2 or Al2O3 (little clay or silica).
+For functional ware check glaze-fit using a boiling water:ice water immersion test.

-Since M340 does contain some iron oxide, brightly colored glazes will tend be muted compared to porcelain.
-This can be handled by using a well fitted slip between body and glaze or opacifying the glaze more.
+Since M340 does contain some iron oxide, brightly colored glazes will be muted compared to porcelain.
+This can be handled by using a well-fitted white engobe, like L3954B, between body and glaze (or opacifying the glaze more).